The bonarda (aka croatina) grape offers great values in Italy

 Looking for a great value in Italian wines?
 We have got one red grape variety to add to your list: bonarda.
 We have pulled our review of wines from this tasty and little-known grape variety from our app’s description.

-Bonarda is the local name for the croatina grape in Lombardia and Emilia-Romagna.
-The croatina variety delivers some attractive wines at good prices.
-Croatina-based wines offer dark color, gushing fruit, low acidity and soft tannins, resembling, in many cases, montepulciano or dolcetto varieties in expression.
+Bonarda is the local name for the croatina grape in Lombardy (and Emilia-Romagna) and bears no relation to the bonardas of Argentina and Piedmont.
+The mid- to late-ripening grape delivers wines with dark color, gushing fruit, low acidity and soft tannins, often resembling montepulciano or dolcetto in expression.

 Get the app!
 Learn about Italian wines on the go with AG Wine!
 AG Wine for iPhone and iPad profiles all of Italy’s winemaking regions, grape varieties, appellations, and recent vintages.